 Making a meeting a good one is both a science and an art, Abbajay explained.
 There are technical and logistical things you can improve, as well as the artful side – impactful tactics and learned skills to further engage participants and make the atmosphere of the meeting fun and useful.

 Abbajay surveyed the audience to find out the most common issues with bad meetings.
 Time wasted, no decisions made, hijacked intentions, and lack of useful agendas were cited frequently – which Abbajay pointed out, costs any organization money.
-“Wasted meetings means lost money!” she exclained.
+“Wasted meetings mean lost money!” she exclaimed.
 “Meetings are not free!”

-Abbajay’s biggest point was that “Great meetings don’t just happen.
+Abbajay’s biggest point was: “Great meetings don’t just happen.
 Preparation is key.
 They’re well-designed, have conditions set for success, and more.”